yugabyte/yugabyte-spark-workshop/README.md

 ### What will we build in this workshop?

 - A Spark application with Yugabyte Spark connector to interact with Yugabye cloud to demonstrate how Yugabyte suppports Json data natively
-  - Read from YugabyteDB table
+  - Reading from YugabyteDB table
-  - Perform ETL operation
+  - Performing ETL operation
-  - Write back to YugabyteDB
+  - Writing back to YugabyteDB
   - Column pruning and predicate pushdown

 ## Agenda

 - Overview of YugabyteDB: Distributed SQL Database
-- Unique features of YCQL vs Cassandra
+- YCQL vs Cassandra
-- Apache Spark and YugabyteDB Spark Connector: Main features
+- Apache Spark and YugabyteDB Spark Connector: Key differentiators
 - Hands-on Workshop